-Advancement to second-year status.
-Students who earn 31 credits advance to second-year status.
+Advancement to second-year status: Students who earn 31 credits advance to second-year status.
 Students admitted on a provisional basis will be assessed individually and may be advanced to second year status with fewer than 31 credits completed.

-Major Declaration.
-Students should declare a major by the end of their fifth term.
-All students must apply to a baccalaureate program by the first of April after accumulating 50 credits in order to register for courses in the next academic year.
+Major Declaration: Students should declare a major by the end of their fifth term.
+All baccalaureate-seeking students who have accumulated 50 credits or more must apply to a baccalaureate program by the first of April of that academic year in order to register for courses in the next academic year.
 Students who do not apply to a major will be blocked from registering for courses until they complete an application [note that an application to a major does not require acceptance].
 Students seeking only an Associate in Arts degree are not required to declare a major.

-Advancement to third-year status.
-Second-year students who earn 62 credits advance to third-year status.
+Advancement to third-year status: Second-year students who earn 62 credits advance to third-year status.

-Advancement to fourth-year status.
-Third-year students who earn 93 credits advance to fourth-year status.
+Advancement to fourth-year status: Third-year students who earn 93 credits advance to fourth-year status.